NeuroAI-IBS/NeuroAI-IBS.github.io/content/opportunities/_index.md

 +++
-title = "Opportunities"
+title = "Open Positions"
 description = "Join our lab"
 +++

-# Opportunities
+# Open Positions

 We are always looking for talented and motivated individuals to join our team!